Ashwagandha Supplements Review

 A small study among people with generalized anxiety disorder, panic disorder, and anxiety mixed with depression, found that those who took ashwagandha extract (two to six 250 mg tablets per day, for a total daily dose of 500 to 3,000 mg — amounts of withanolides not specified) for 6 weeks had significant improvement compared to those taking a placebo (Andrade, Indian J Psychiatry 2000).

-A clinical trial in India among 58 men and women (average age 39) with insomnia who took either 300 mg of ashwagandha root extract (providing at least 15 mg withanolides) or placebo twice daily for 10 weeks found that ashwagandha decreased the average time to fall asleep by 12.62 minutes versus 8 minutes among those who took a placebo, and those taking ashwagandha were asleep for a greater portion of their time in bed.
-These improvements were significantly better for ashwagandha than placebo, although there was not a statistically significant difference between the two in terms of increased time spent asleep (7.86 minutes for ashwagandha versus 4.54 minutes for placebo).
-A significantly greater number of participants who took ashwagandha reported improvements in sleep quality and reductions in anxiety compared to placebo (Langade, Cureus 2019).
+Clinical trials in India have shown that ashwagandha can reduce the time needed to fall asleep, but only by about five minutes or less.
+One study, among 58 men and women (average age 39) with insomnia, found that 300 mg of ashwagandha root extract (providing at least 15 mg withanolides) twice daily for 10 weeks decreased the average time to fall asleep by 12.62 minutes versus 8 minutes among those who took a placebo.
+Although this improvement was significantly better for ashwagandha than placebo, there was not a statistically significant difference between the two in terms of increased time spent asleep (7.86 minutes for ashwagandha versus 4.54 minutes for placebo) (Langade, Cureus 2019).
 The extract used in the study, KSM-66 (Ixoreal Biomed Inc), is in several products in this Review, although none were found to contain the expected amount of withanolides.
+A study among 150 healthy men and women found that two capsules of a standardized ashwagandha extract (providing a total 42 mg of withanolides from 120 mg of the extract -- Shoden, by Arjuna Natural Ltd, which funded the study) taken daily for six weeks improved self-reported sleep quality by 72%, compared to an improvement of 29% among those who took a placebo.
+However, more objective measures of sleep quality (measured by a device worn on the wrist) showed only slight, but still statistically significant, improvement: the time it took to fall asleep was 10 minutes with ashwagandha vs. 12 minutes with placebo.
+The two capsules were taken with water approximately 2 hours before the evening meal (Deshpande, Sleep Med 2020).

 A study among 66 men and women experiencing a worsening of symptoms of schizophrenia found that those who took a standardized ashwagandha extract (Sensoril, by Natreon Inc.) daily for three months had significant reductions in negative symptoms (emotional flatness, lack of social drive, etc.) and general symptoms (anxiety, depression, poor attention), although there was no improvement in hallucinations, delusions, disorganized speech and behavior, compared to placebo.
 Participants received 250 mg of ashwagandha extract twice daily for the first week, after which the dosage was increased to 500 mg of extract twice daily (likely providing at least 100 mg of withanolides).
 Sleepiness, epigastric discomfort, and loose stools were more common with the extract than with placebo (Chengappa, J Clin Psychiatry 2018).